proplot-dev/proplot/docs/why.rst

 `~matplotlib.colors.LinearSegmentedColormap` classes.
 They are generally cumbersome to edit or create from scratch.
-The `seaborn` package introduces "color palettes" to make this easier, but it would be nice to have similar features built right into the matplotlib API.
+The `seaborn` package introduces "color palettes" to make this easier, but it would be nice to have similar features built more closely into the matplotlib interface.

 ..
    Colormap identification is also suboptimal, since the names are case-sensitive, and